HelloLily/hellolily/README.md

-# About HelloLily
+# About Lily

-HelloLily is an open source CRM project built on top of Django, AngularJS and Elasticsearch.
+Lily is an open source CRM project built on top of Django, AngularJS and Elasticsearch.
 Check out the [Sphinx docs](http://hellolily.readthedocs.org/en/latest/) for more information.